-In our latest webinar ‘Solving Real Problems with Learning Technologies’, gomo’s Mike Alcock, Jeff Fissel, and Dawn Baron discussed the challenges they heard from the L&D professionals they’d met at recent industry trade shows like Learning Technologies 2019.
+In our webinar ‘Solving Real Problems with Learning Technologies’, gomo’s Mike Alcock, Jeff Fissel, and Dawn Baron discussed the challenges they heard from L&D professionals they’d met at recent industry trade shows like Learning Technologies 2019.

 While learning challenges will always surface, some can be more easily managed with the right tools and knowing how to leverage those tools to achieve optimal outcomes.